 The Michigan Wheat Program values our relationships with researchers devoted to improving quality and yield and overall productivity and profitability of wheat production for Michigan farmers.

-Since the first proposals were accepted in 2012, the program has invested more than $3.4 million in nearly 150 projects.
-Research is and has been the number-one focus of the organization; at least 60 percent of the organization’s budget is devoted to it annually.
+Since the first proposals were funded in 2012, the program has invested more than $3.4 million in nearly 150 projects.
+Research is and has been the number-one focus of the organization with at least 60% of the organization’s budget devoted to it annually.

-The MI Wheat Program issues its annual call for research proposals to keep Michigan wheat farmers on the cutting edge of production and competitive in the marketplace each summer for submittal in August.
+Each summer, the MI Wheat Program issues its annual call for research proposals to keep Michigan wheat farmers on the cutting edge of production and in the marketplace.
+Proposals are to be submitted in August.

 The MWP board seeks collaborative research projects that leverage grower dollars to address production issues including high-management techniques, crop rotation, cover crops and nutrient management, as well as insect, weed and disease control.
 Collaboration with other researchers and farmers in on-farm research is highly valued.